 Many companies offer proprietary practice exams to simulate the GMAT.
 We required a minimum of three exams, since the most commonly recommended preparation period is 1-3 months and this guarantees at least one practice exam for each month.
 But not all practice exams are created equal — the closer exams are to the real deal the better, so we returned to the student reviews on Beat the GMAT and GMAT Club to compare practice exam quality.

 For example, most providers offer video lessons to explain concepts.
 Some providers take this to the next level in different ways.
 During e-GMAT's recorded lessons, the instructor’s voice explains the material in the slideshow slowly and clearly, reducing the chance of students becoming lost or confused.
-Manhattan Prep’s thorough explanations also come with occasional visuals of the instructor as they guide us through material — a small improvement to keep you focused and engaged.

 We were particularly impressed by Kaplan, which offers a wide range of resources including a large question bank and access to the GMAT Channel (a platform with optional video lessons).
 Most notable is the Real Test Day Experience feature, where Kaplan allows you to take a practice exam at your actual testing center so that you can learn what to expect.